makingkaiser/resume-gpt/README.md

 # Instructions on running the webapp
 (As of 27 May)

+First, install python dependencies.
-first, install python dependencies go to the file path where the folder 'flask-server' is and start a virtual environment in the terminal for Mac, it was 'python3 -m venv venv' then, run 'pip install -r requirements.txt' to install all required dependencies next, set your openai API key with:
+Go to the file path where the folder 'flask-server' is and start a virtual environment in the terminal.

+For Mac, it was 'python3 -m venv venv'.

+Then, run `pip install -r requirements.txt` to install all required dependencies.

+Next, set your OpenAI API key:

- Windows : Run the following in the cmd prompt, replacing <yourkey> with your API key:
+ Windows: Run the following in the cmd prompt, replacing <yourkey> with your API key:

-setx OPENAI_API_KEY “<yourkey>”
+`setx OPENAI_API_KEY <yourkey>`

 This will apply to future cmd prompt window, so you will need to open a new one to use that variable with curl.
 You can validate that this variable has been set by opening a new cmd prompt window and typing in

-echo %OPENAI_API_KEY%
+`echo %OPENAI_API_KEY%`

-then, download the csv file from "https://cdn.openai.com/API/examples/data/winter_olympics_2022.csv" and place it in the 'flask-server' folder.
+Then, download the csv file from "https://cdn.openai.com/API/examples/data/winter_olympics_2022.csv" and place it in the 'flask-server' folder.

-then, navigate to the file path where the 'src' folder is and run 'npm install' in the terminal. this will install the required dependencies. do not update them, but just try npm start, which should open up a localhost:3000 in your browser. finally, navigate to the 'flask-server' path again and run 'flask run'.
+Then, navigate to the file path where the 'src' folder is and run 'npm install' in the terminal.

+This will install the required dependencies.
+Do not update them, but just try npm start, which should open up a localhost:3000 in your browser.
+Finally, navigate to the 'flask-server' path again and run 'flask run'.

 ## About the Project
 **What’s the problem?**